M-arcus/cloudron-docs/docs/documentation/developer/api.md

     health: <enum>,                  // health of the application
     location: <string>,              // subdomain on which app is installed
     fqdn: <string>,                  // the FQDN of this app
-    altDomain: <string>,             // alternate domain from which this app can be reached
-    cnameTarget: <string> || null,   // If altDomain is set, this contains the CNAME location for the app
     accessRestriction: null || {     // list of users and groups who can access this application
         users: [ ],
         groups: [ ]